jftuga/csv_word_merge/README.md

 ## Description
 This program allows you to merge rows in a CSV file into a MS Word document.
 A PDF file is also saved.

-* The first row of the CSF file should contain a header.
+* The first row of the CSV file should contain a header.
 * Example: `Email,First,Last`

 * The MS Word document should then contain, case-sensative *macros* with underscores: